jcgter777/Firebase-experimenting/README.md

 # Firebase-experimenting
-iPhoenix told me to learn firebase, so Here's this repo for that
+iPhoenix told me to learn firebase, so here's this repo for that

+iPhoenix: please make issues/PRs to show me :).